Core Foundation

 What if my spouse is more "old school" than me?

 Communication is key.
-Focus on shared goals—like raising a confident, practicing Muslim—and agree on a unified approach to "Big Rules."
+Focus on shared goals—like raising a confident, practicing Muslim—and agree on a unified approach to "Big Habits."

 Ready to Automate This Pillar?